reindert-vetter/api-version-control/README.md

 # API Version Control
-A Laravel package to manage versions of endpoints in an elegant way
+A Laravel package to manage versions of endpoints in an elegant way.

+For news, follow me on [Twitter](https://twitter.com/ReindertVetter).

 ## Two ways to manage the versions of your endpoints
 Option 1: **Version Statement**